Industrial Security Oversight Certification

 Each AOE topic area ("Industrial Security Basics", "Security Review and Inspection", and "Security Systems and Requirements".) can be found in the CDSE course catalog.
-The link will get you to the Industrial Security courses and curriculum.
+The link will get you to the Industrial Security courses and program.
 You can review course descriptions to determine if an AOE topic area is included in the course.
 An alternative and faster method for finding AOE topic areas is to download the Student Guide (PDF) for a course and perform a search for the topic.
 Student Guides can be located on STEPP.

 Accredited by the National Commission for Certifying Agencies